1990 Kansas City Chiefs season

 The 1990 Kansas City Chiefs season was the franchise's 21st season in the National Football League, the 28th as the Kansas City Chiefs and the 31st overall.
 The team improved from an 8–7–1 record to an 11–5 record and Wild Card spot in the 1991 playoffs.
-In Marty Schottenheimer's first playoff appearance with the Chiefs, they lost to the Miami Dolphins 17–16 in the Wild Card round.
+In Marty Schottenheimer's first playoff appearance with the Chiefs, they lost to the Miami Dolphins 17–16 in the wild-card round.
 Starting with the home opener, the Chiefs began an NFL-record 19 consecutive seasons with every home game sold out.
 The streak was finally broken in the final home game of the 2009 Kansas City Chiefs season versus Cleveland.

 Season notes

 The success of the 1989 season carried into 1990, and the Chiefs put together a successful season to return to the playoffs for only the second time since 1971.
-The season began on August 4 when Buck Buchanan, a key ingredient of the Chiefs' 1969 Super Bowl championship season was inducted into the Pro Football Hall of Fame.
+The season began on August 4 when Buck Buchanan, a key ingredient of the team's 1969 Super Bowl championship season was inducted into the Pro Football Hall of Fame.

 On opening day, The Chiefs beat the Minnesota Vikings 24–21.
 On September 17, Stephone Paige catches 10 passes for 206 yards, but the Chiefs still lost to the Denver Broncos, 24–23 on Monday Night Football.

 On October 14, Barry Word rushes for a team-record 200 yards against the Detroit Lions at Arrowhead.
 Kansas City won 43–24 to give the Chiefs a 4–2 record.
 Word would eventually gain 1,021 yards rushing for the season while Paige caught 65 passes for 1,021 yards.
 Quarterback Steve DeBerg had his best season ever as a Chief as he passed for 3,444 yards and 23 touchdowns.

-On November 11, Derrick Thomas who would get 20 quarterback sacks for the year, sacked Seattle Seahawks quarterback Dave Krieg an NFL-record seven sacks.
+On November 11, Derrick Thomas who would get 20 quarterback sacks for the year, sacked Seattle Seahawks quarterback Dave Krieg for an NFL-record seven sacks.
 On the game's last play, Derrick nearly had his 8th sack, but Krieg eluded him and threw a game-winning touchdown as the Seahawks won 17–16.
-Derrick Thomas later said himself that, "The thing I most remember about that game, is the sack I didn't get, that's the one that still haunts me."
-The great Derrick Thomas' record of seven sacks in one game is now seen as one of NFL's most "unbreakable records".
+Derrick Thomas later said, "The thing I most remember about that game, is the sack I didn't get, that's the one that still haunts me."
+His record of seven sacks in one game is now seen as one of NFL's most "unbreakable records".